KArbeRes/MagentaA11yV2/public/content/documentation/web/component/link.md

 ## Links vs buttons

-### If it goes somewhere, it's `<a>` link.
+### If it goes somewhere, it's `<a>` link

-- When the user clicks a link, they are taken to a different location in the site.
+- When the user clicks a link, they are taken to a different location in the site
   - Either another page or even another area of the same page
 - A link can look like a big shiny button but it must be coded as `<a>` link